chinchosero/chinchosero/README.md

 - 👋 Hi, I’m @chinchosero
 - 👀 I’m interested in HTML, CSS, Javascript, Rails.
-- 🌱 I’m currently learning the basics
+- 🌱 I’m currently learning the basics and beyond.
-- 💞️ I’m looking to collaborate on web design applications
+- 💞️ I’m looking to collaborate on web design applications.
 - 📫 How to reach me patricio.encina@outlook.com

 <!---